 - If you’re still having problems, it’s time to contact your carrier’s support or visit an Apple Store for more help.

-Issue: Random crashing
+Issue: iPad is randomly crashing

-A lot of iPad owners suffer from problems with random crashing where an app spontaneously closes or the iPad suddenly restarts.
+A lot of iPad owners suffer from random crashes where an app spontaneously closes or the iPad suddenly restarts.
 You might find that this is a bigger issue on older iPads.
 You can try a few different things to alleviate the problem.
 It is quite likely to be related to specific apps, so take note of what you were doing when it crashes and see if a pattern emerges over time.

 - If none of the above has worked for you then try contacting Apple.
 If you’re able to reproduce the crash and you can take it into an Apple Store to show them, then you will be able to get some help.